hx1997/SimpleHttpServer/README.md

 Very simple and crude HTTP server written in C

+## Features

+- [x] support GET requests for static pages
+- [ ] support GET/POST requests for PHP pages by using FastCGI
+- [ ] multiprocessing mode on Linux

 ## Build

 On both platforms, compiled executable will be in `Debug` directory by default.